Petitions to the Office of Air and Radiation

 |Clean Air Act sections 202(a), 202(a)(3)(A), and 202(a)(3)(C)||

-Petitioners call on the Administrator of EPA to undertake a rulemaking to revise the on-road heavy-duty engine exhaust emissions standards for oxides of nitrogen (ultra-low NOx standard) from 0.2 grams per brake horsepower-hour (g/bhp-hr) to 0.02 g/bhp-hr.
+Petitioners call on the Administrator of EPA to undertake a rulemaking to revise the on-highway heavy-duty engine exhaust emissions standards for oxides of nitrogen from 0.2 grams per brake horsepower-hour (g/bhp-hr) to 0.02 g/bhp-hr.
 Read the petition, attachments, and letters from the additional organizations.

 |June 21, 2016||Alliance of Automobile Manufacturers; Association of Global Automakers||Administrative Procedure Act section 553(e) and 49 CFR section 553.14||Petitioners request that the EPA and NHTSA undertake a Direct Final Rule under their respective authority to address various inconsistences between the Corporate Average Fuel Economy (CAFÉ) regulatory program and the light-duty vehicle greenhouse gas (GHG) emissions regulations.
 Petitioners believe a Direct Final is appropriate given that inconsistencies, errors, or procedural issues, they raise may be addressed through technical amendments.
 Read the petition.|